julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, September 22, 2024.
+Monday, September 23, 2024.
 Quote of the day:

-> "Just as a cautious businessman avoids investing all his capital in one concern, so wisdom would probably admonish us also not to anticipate all our happiness from one quarter alone." - Sigmund Freud
+> "Artists don't talk about art.
+Artists talk about work.
+If I have anything to say to young writers, it's stop thinking of writing as art.
+Think of it as work." - Paddy Chayefsky